branthz/margin-cache/README.md

 client can judge whether server has restarted by the value of time if needed.

 ##Support Command
-Apis can refer to http://redis.io/commands,Now it supports the following cmd:
+Apis can refer to http://redis.io/commands, Now it supports the following cmd:
 * set key value
 * get key
 * del key